hivdb/chiro-cms/resources/covid-review.md

 ___Conclusions: There appears to be little benefit for the use or further study of the nucleoside analogs in this section either because they lack meaningful SARS-CoV-2 inhibitory activity or because they are immunosuppressive.___

 ## Protease Inhibitors
 Coronaviruses contain two protease enzymes: 3 chymotrypsin-like cysteine protease (3CLpro or Main \[M\]-pro; non-structural protein 5 \[nsp5\]) and papain-like serine protease (PLpro; nsp3)[^10.1002/cmdc.202000223].
 3CLpro cleaves polyprotein 1a/b at 11 sites.
 It is conserved among several families of RNA viruses and has similar cleavage site specificity to the picornavirus family of 3C proteases.
 3CLpro contains 306 amino acids and functions as a homodimer.
 PLpro is part of a large multidomain transmembrane protein.
 It cleaves polyprotein 1a/b at the nsp1/2, nsp2/3, and nsp3/4 boundaries and also cleaves host proteins important for innate immunity such as ubiquitin interferon-stimulated gene product 15 (ISG-15).
-The 3D structure of SARS-CoV 3CLpro[^10.1126/science.1085658] and PLpro[^10.1021/jm401712t]; and of SARS-CoV-2 3CLpro[^10.1038/s41586-020-2223-y][^10.1126/science.abb3405] and [PLpro](https://www.wwpdb.org/pdb?id=pdb_00006w9c) are available for structure-based drug design.
+The 3D structure of SARS-CoV-2 3CLpro[^10.1038/s41586-020-2223-y][^10.1126/science.abb3405] and [PLpro](https://www.wwpdb.org/pdb?id=pdb_00006w9c) have been solved and are available for structure-based drug design.

 There are more candidate 3CLpro than PLpro inhibitors because of this enzyme’s similarities to those of other virus species.
 The recent SARS-CoV-2 3CLpro structures have also identified tightly binding compounds with nanomolar-range half-maximal inhibitory concentrations in biochemical experiments (IC<sub>50</sub>s) and half-maximal effective concentrations in cell culture (EC<sub>50</sub>s).
 Most of the protease inhibitors (PIs) that are currently being studied clinically are those approved for treating HIV-1.